Skip to main content

 1. Policy Purpose

-To provide for the annual evaluation of the performance and effectiveness of academic Deans to ensure that:
+To provide for the annual and comprehensive evaluation of the performance and effectiveness of academic Deans to ensure that:

 • All appropriate constituencies have input on the review of Deans in academic units.
-These constituencies include, but are not limited to, faculty (as defined in Policy 7000) and staff from the college and other related units, academic administrative peers, advisory groups, and partnership boards;
+These constituencies include, but are not limited to, faculty (as defined in University Policy 7000 – Position Definitions) and staff from the college/school and other related units, academic administrative peers, advisory groups, and partnership boards;

 • Deans receive constructive recommendations for improving their success in the administration of the college/school; and

-• An appropriate balance between the rights of the college’s members to have input that is appropriately confidential and access to summary results disseminated in a timely way and the right of the Dean to receive appropriate summary data and the same level of confidentiality normally associated with other related personnel processes at the university.
+• An appropriate balance between the rights of the college’s/school’s members to have input that is appropriately confidential and access to summary results disseminated in a timely way, and the right of the Dean to receive appropriate summary data and the same level of confidentiality normally associated with other related personnel processes at the university.

-The Provost will decide whether or not the Dean’s appointment will be renewed upon the completion of either the annual or the three-year evaluation.
+The Provost will decide whether or not to renew the Dean’s appointment upon the completion of either the annual or three (3)-year evaluation.

 2. Policy Statement

-Each Dean in Academic Affairs will be evaluated annually by the Provost and Vice President of Faculty Affairs (hereafter referred to as Provost) and will have an in-depth review every three years.
+Each Dean in Academic Affairs will be evaluated annually by the Provost and Vice President for Academic Affairs (“Provost”) and will have an in-depth review every three (3) years.
+The comprehensive review fulfills the annual performance evaluation for the dean(s) in that year.
 More frequent reviews may be conducted at the discretion of the Provost.
-The in-depth review may also be waived or delayed for sufficient cause as determined by the Provost and Human Resources.
-An example of sufficient cause is when a Dean has indicated in writing to the Provost that they plan to retire, resign, or return to a faculty position within a year of a scheduled three-year review.
+The in-depth review may also be waived or delayed for sufficient cause as determined by the Provost and Human Resources and Workforce Strategy.
+An example of sufficient cause is when a Dean has indicated in writing to the Provost that they plan to retire, resign, or return to a faculty position within a year of a scheduled three (3)-year review.
 If an in-depth review is waived or delayed, the Provost will inform the faculty and staff of that decision.

 3. General Criteria for the Evaluation

 a.
-Deans will be evaluated using a framework that focuses on core competencies, priorities, and focus areas specific to the time frame of the evaluation.
+Deans will be evaluated using a framework that focuses on core competencies, priorities, and focus areas specific to the evaluation’s time frame.

 b.
 In addition to the “general criteria” described below, there may be (and in most cases will be) performance factors unique to a particular college/school or to a particular Dean at a particular time in that college/school’s history.
-The Provost shall give any additional criteria (see “Focus Areas,” below) to the Dean as soon as possible so the Dean is aware of and can work toward such expectations/criteria.
+The Provost must give the Dean any additional criteria (see “Focus Areas” below) as soon as possible so the Dean is aware of and can work toward such expectations/criteria.

 3.1 Core Competencies

-Includes leadership, fiscal and human resource management, fund-raising, open communication, and a set of values that embrace the notion of university citizenry.
+The core competencies include leadership, fiscal and human resource management, fund-raising, open communication, and a set of values that embrace the notion of university citizenry.
+Additionally, a dean is expected to uphold university policies and actively support the principles of shared governance.

 3.1.1 Leadership